 Every time you review a medication you empower patients!

-3856 patients who were using Medicines used for Psychosis were asked how effective they found their medicine.
-67% were very positive about Medicines used for Psychosis answering that they were very / extremely effective, however 23% felt Medicines used for Psychosis was only somewhat effective.
-Unfortunately 11% of the patients asked felt Medicines used for Psychosis had only a slight or very little effect for them.
+4337 patients taking Medicines used for Psychosis were asked how effective they found their medicine.
+Luckily 67% responded very positively about Medicines used for Psychosis reporting that they were very / extremely effective, while 22% reported that they felt Medicines used for Psychosis was only somewhat effective for them.
+Finally 10% of the patients asked reported that Medicines used for Psychosis had only a slight or very little effect for them.

-A patient survey asked 3901 patients just how confident they felt about taking Medicines used for Psychosis?
-66% replied postivly that they felt either very or extremely confident when it came to taking Medicines used for Psychosis.
-24% of the patients replied they were only slightly confident, while 10% of them responded feeling only slightly confident when it came to taking Medicines used for Psychosis.
+In a recent patient survey, we asked 4382 patients how confident they felt about taking Medicines used for Psychosis?
+67% felt either very or extremely confident when it came to taking Medicines used for Psychosis. while 24% responded that they were only slightly confident leaving 9% of the patients we asked responded feeling only slightly confident when taking Medicines used for Psychosis.

-Surveying 3346 patients we asked them to what extent they felt that the benefits of their medicine (in this case Medicines used for Psychosis) outweighed its disadvantages.
-A group of 64% replied that they felt to a large or even extreme extent that the advantages of taking their medication outweighed any disadvantages that Medicines used for Psychosis may have.
-24% of the patients felt this and a reduced level and reported feeling only a moderate extent.
-At the bottom of the scale were 12% of the patients asked, who felt this was true to only a small extent or even reported a result of not at all.
+When we asked 3824 patients to what extent they felt that the benefits of their medicine outweighed its disadvantages a group of 65% of them replied that they felt to a large or even extreme extent that the advantages of taking Medicines used for Psychosis outweighed any disadvantages.
+23% of the patients however felt this to a moderate extent leaving 12% who felt this was true to only a small extent or even felt not at all.

 The Service is solely intended as a tool to assist you in getting insights on other patients experience with a specific product.